dumberjs/dumberjs.github.io/get-started.md

 # Get Started

 Let's scaffold a front-end SPA project using dumber bundler.
-We use ["makes"](https://github.com/makesjs/makes) to create one.
+We use ["makes"](https://github.com/makesjs/makes) to help the scaffolding.

 ```bash
 npx makes dumberjs